Connect with us!

 I have three or more families that want to camp together.
 How do I make a reservation, so we are placed near each other?

-Please call our office to make that reservation.
-If we have contiguous campsites that accommodate what you are camping in, on the dates you wish to come, we will temporarily (72 hours) reserve them for you.
-We will provide you with a link that you can share with the other families camping with you so that they can reserve their campsite online.
+Please call our office to make a reservation.
+If we have campsites that are together and fit your camping needs on the days you want to come, then we will temporarily (72 hours) hold them for you.
+You will be given a link to share with the families joining you on the camping trip, so that they can make their campsite reservation online.
 Our system then recognizes you as a group and will keep you in the campsites we have assigned to you.
 Each individual family will check-in on their arrival date.

 I am a Scout Troop Leader (or other organized youth/adult group or large family groups).
 I see you have a large group tent campsite.
 How do I reserve it?

 Please call our office.
 If the campsite is available, we will reserve it for you.
-We will send you via email our Group Reservation Information Packet.
-This packet includes a detailed description of the Group Tent Campsite, including the amenities on the campsite, policies, including parking arrival/departure procedures and a roster that must be completed by the Group Leader and submitted at check-in.
-As former Youth Group Leaders, we understand what it takes to organize and supervise a successful group event and just how life-changing they can be for all who participate.
-You can count on us to work with you throughout your camping experience with us.
-Check out the Group Camping link on our Home Page for more information.
+An email containing our Group Reservation Information Packet will be sent to you.
+This packet extensively explains the Group Tent Campsite, its amenities, regulations, parking arrival/departure rules, and a roster which the Group Leader must fill out and present during check-in.
+We have experience as Youth Group Leaders and understand what it takes to create an effective and meaningful event for the group, and how life-changing it can be for everyone who takes part.
+You can count on us to work with you throughout your camping experience.
+Check out the Group Camping Page for more information.

 Questions about MGCP Policies: